 As a result of this coup d’état, the Romulan Star Empire was thrown into chaos.
 The quickly established provisional government approached the Federation to discuss a more lasting peace.
 This diplomatic envoy was lead by Captain Riker on the U.S.S.
 Titan.

 With the heart of its empire utterly destroyed and its population decimated, the Romulan Star Empire was threatened with total collapse.

-The still new TV series Picard is set a decade after this era in 2399, but doesn’t detail many of the changes or explicitly clarify the fate of the Romulan State.
+The still new TV series Picard is set in 2399, but doesn’t detail many of the changes or explicitly clarify the fate of the Romulan State.
 Supplementing the limited canon, there are a number of Pocket Books novels that take place in this era.
 With the end of the TV series, the novel team felt empowered to expand and change the galaxy, shifting the various status quos while introducing dramatic new events (such as the return of Ben Sisko, the destruction of Deep Space Nine, and various characters getting married, promoted, reassigned, or killed).

 In these books, half of the Romulan state split away following Shinzon’s coup, forming the Imperial Romulan State in 2380.
 With its capital situated in the Achernar system near the center or Romulan territory, the Imperial Romulan State mostly survived the destruction of Romulus.